IBM/watsonx-data/dev_package/README.md

 ### Procedure
 1. Set up the installation directory and environment variables

 a.
-Set up a work directory.
-For example
+Create a directory under which you wish to install watsonx.data developer package.
    ```
    export LH_ROOT_DIR=<install_directory>
    mkdir $LH_ROOT_DIR